Betrayal Trauma and Post-Betrayal Syndrome

 When you lose someone you love, you grieve but don’t take it as a personal attack.
 You haven’t been violated.
 After someone you love abuses you, you need to be rebuilt.
 You need transformation.

-Until you change, you will keep attracting abusive people.
-The energy you put out draws them to you and you, and you will go to what is comfortable.
-Until you have done the self-work, there are only band-aids, distractions, and numbing.
+Stop attracting abusive people.
+The energy you put out draws them to you, and you will go with what you know and what is comfortable.
+Band-Aids, distraction, and numbing happen until you have done the self-work.

 The goal is post-traumatic growth.
 Be flexible again.
 Have a growth mindset.
 You must move on, and to do that, you must rebuild the foundation.
 Your foundation.